In Their Own Words

 Teacher Janet Brophy: “The Rubin Emerge online program is easy to use and gives the kids an advantage with any writing challenge.
 What Drew and others learned this year will translate to emails, research papers and other real-world skills for years to come.”

 As Drew Coffin went through the application process for Colorado School of Mines, a top-tier engineering school located in Golden, CO, he noticed a section for “optional” material to submit.

 Coffin’s “optional” choices: a resume and an example of personal success.

 Good thing the 18-year-old was prepared with both.

 Coffin, who hopes to one day work in robotics, graduated in spring 2019 from Haxtun High School in Haxtun, Colorado, a city in the northeast corner of the state near the Nebraska border.

-Throughout the 2018-2019 school year, Haxtun High School teacher Janet Brophy used the Rubin Education All Access online curriculum to train her students – including Coffin – to write and speak with professionalism.
+Throughout the 2018-2019 school year, Haxtun High School teacher Janet Brophy used the Emerge with Rubin online program to train her students – including Coffin – to write and speak with professionalism.

 The online curriculum features 100+ self-paced activities for email etiquette, resumes, cover letters, LinkedIn profiles, thank-you notes and more.

 “I have worked in human resources and know the value of a well-written application,” says Brophy.

 With each new lesson, Coffin paid attention and his effort paid off.